So what are the manifestations?

 or I guess we’ll see a couple of examples of that.

-So erythema chronicum migrans develops to nearly all patients
+So erythema chronicum migrans develops in nearly all

 occurs as the immune reaction is getting going.